Linear Discriminant Analysis with the Randomized Kaczmarz Method: Introduction

-Some works on sketched LDA and its variations exist.
-These focus on sketching via subspace embeddings and include random Gaussian projections of the feature vectors \cite{durrant2010compressed}, fast Johnson-Lindenstrauss transform (FJLT) \cite{ailon2006approximate} projection for Fisher's LDA \cite{ye2017fast}, and random projections in LDA ensembles \cite{durrant2015random}.
-These utilize the well-known two-step sketched subspace procedure of first performing efficient dimension reduction with a suitable random sketching matrix, and then solving the problem directly in the reduced dimension.
+Some works on randomized LDA and its variations exist.
+These focus on sketching via subspace embeddings and include feature vector compression \cite{durrant2010compressed}, compression of the observations \cite{lapanowski2021compressing}, fast Johnson-Lindenstrauss transform (FJLT) \cite{ailon2006approximate} projection for Fisher's LDA \cite{ye2017fast}, and random projections in LDA ensembles \cite{durrant2015random}.
+These utilize the well-known two-step procedure of first performing efficient dimension reduction with a suitable sketching matrix, and then solving the problem in the reduced dimension.

 However, this two-step random projections approach has limited applicability in analyzing massive data.
-Although applying a random projection requires less computation time than dense matrix-matrix multiplication when utilizing FJLTs, it still requires $\mathcal{O}(np\log p) + \text{poly}\left(\frac{p}{\epsilon}\right)$ time \cite[page 7]{woodruff2014sketching} when $n > p$ and $\epsilon$ is the desired error level.
-Thus, the computation time required will be extraordinarily large for massive data.
-As an alternative for very large data, we consider sketched LDA via the RK in this work.
+Although applying a random projection requires less computation time than dense matrix-matrix multiplication when utilizing FJLTs, it still requires $\mathcal{O}(np\log p) + \text{poly}\left(\frac{p}{\epsilon}\right)$ time \cite[page 7]{woodruff2014sketching} when $n > p$ for a desired error $\epsilon$.
+Computational time can be drastically reduced if the data are sparse but we consider the general case where the data lack known structure.
+Thus, the computation time required can be extraordinarily large for massive data.
+Perhaps one version of matrix sketching that could be combined with RK, is randomized block Kaczmarz \cite{needell2014paved, niu2020greedy, rebrova2020block}, where not one row but a block of rows is sampled in each iteration.
+We discuss this as potential future work for speeding up convergence in Section \ref{sec:discussion}.